 Turkeys get all the attention when Thanksgiving rolls around, but the bird is not the star of the day.
 Ask anyone what their favorite Thanksgiving dish is, and you probably won’t hear turkey.
 Sure, it wouldn’t quite be Thanksgiving without turkey, but it’s those tasty sides everyone gets excited about.
 Of course, every family has its traditional sides.

-Whether it’s a can of cranberry sauce that just has to be on the table or grandma’s green bean casserole, there are sides that are in the running for best supporting honors.
+Whether it’s a can of cranberry sauce that just has to be on the table or grandma’s green bean casserole, some sides are in the running for best-supporting honors.
 Sure, some are more complicated to make than others, but sides are a huge part of the Thanksgiving dinner.
 Making those sides with the kiddos is a must-do tradition.
 It’s how everyone learns how to cook those special dishes they look forward to each November.
 So, let’s get cooking because these Thanksgiving sides kids can make right by your side.

 Bread